digantvsingh/openaiapi/src/gen/java/docs/AssistantsApi.md

 Integer limit = 20; // Integer | A limit on the number of objects to be returned.
 Limit can range between 1 and 100, and the default is 20.
 String order = "desc"; // String | Sort order by the `created_at` timestamp of the objects. `asc` for ascending order and `desc` for descending order.
 String after = "after_example"; // String | A cursor for use in pagination. `after` is an object ID that defines your place in the list.
 For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include after=obj_foo in order to fetch the next page of the list.
 String before = "before_example"; // String | A cursor for use in pagination. `before` is an object ID that defines your place in the list.
-For instance, if you make a list request and receive 100 objects, ending with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list. try {
+For instance, if you make a list request and receive 100 objects, starting with obj_foo, your subsequent call can include before=obj_foo in order to fetch the previous page of the list. try {
     ListAssistantsResponse result = apiInstance.listAssistants(limit, order, after, before);
     System.out.println(result);